Squashbucklr/MessageBot/readme.md

 install node

-make a file called "key.txt" and put your bot key in there.
+make a file called "config.txt" and put your bot key in the first line and password in the second.

 npm install these packages
 - discord-js